James Fankhauser: Life and career

 Fankhauser served as the director of the Manitoba Youth Choir Camp in 1983.
 He was principal conductor for the Saskatchewan Sings in 1987.
-He has also worked actively as a clinician for choirs in Canada and has led masterclasses and workshops in conducting in Alberta and British Columbia.
+He also worked actively as a clinician for choirs in Canada and led masterclasses and workshops in conducting in Alberta and British Columbia.

 Interestingly, Fankhauser stated in 2018: "When I graduated from college during the Vietnam war and was granted a Fulbright scholarship to study music at Oxford University, my ignorant, small town draft board refused to let me go.
 I asked for a reconsideration by the state draft board, which also refused.
 I had one more place to appeal the decision: the President of the United States.
 I did so, and John F. Kennedy agreed with me.
 I did study at Oxford and went on to win national and international competitions with my choirs from the three universities at which I taught during my career.
 Thank you, JFK!"

+Fankhauser died on June 13, 2025, at the age of 85.